Tonny-1001/SafeBox/README.md

 # SafeBox
-Simple Password Manager and File Vault in one program.
+Simple graphical Password Manager and File Vault in one program.

 ## FAQ
 1. Is SafeBox safe? </br>